Support for vulnerable residents

 Find out how to apply or you can call 0300 1231384.

-- Social care - The government have provided guidance for those who receive support through direct payments.
+- Social care - The government has provided guidance for those who receive support through direct payments.
+This information is also available in an easy read format.
 Skills for Care have also published guidance for individual employers (PHB holders and direct payment recipients) and PAs during this challenging period.

 Residents are also being reminded to be on their guard against scammers and bogus callers, following reports that some unscrupulous individuals and groups are using the coronavirus crisis to target vulnerable people.
 Please do not let strangers into your home or hand over cash or credit/debit cards or PIN numbers, and dial 999 immediately if you think you have been visited by a bogus caller.